 If you enjoy socializing and driving, another way to earn money is to drive people to their destinations.
-You can do this with rideshare services like Uber or Lyft.
+You can do this with rideshare services like Uber.

 As a rideshare driver, you choose the hours you work.
-Sign into your app of choice when you’re available, then sign out when you’re not.
+Sign into your app when you’re available, then sign out when you’re not.

-You get a pre-set payment amount for each ride as well as the potential to earn tips.
+You get a pre-set payment amount for each ride and the potential to earn tips.